-Verification of Pro needed): Provider Type vider Qualifications (For each p Be a North Dakota Certified Peer Support Specialist II Three years of work experience as a peer specialist or peer recovery coach includingat least 2,250 hours of direct client service; or Two years of work experience as a peer specialist or peer recovery coach includingat least 1500 hours of direct client service, and at least one year of full- time work experience supervising others; or Associate degree from an accredited college or university and at least two years of work experience as a peer specialist or peer recovery coach includingat least 1500 hours of direct client service; or Bachelor's degree from an accredited college or university and at least two years of full-time work experience supervising others; or Bachelor's degree from an accredited college or university and at least two years of full-time work experience supervising others; or Be the director of an organization providing peer support services; and Have completed a state approved peer support specialist supervision training.
-(Specify): Responsible for Verification (Specify):
+Be a North Dakota Certified Peer Support Specialist II Three years of work experience as a peer specialist or peer recovery coach including at least 2,250 hours of direct client service; or Two years of work experience as a peer specialist or peer recovery coach including at least 1500 hours of direct client service, and at least one year of full- time work experience supervising others; or Associate degree from an accredited college or university and at least two years of work experience as a peer specialist or peer recovery coach including at least 1500 hours of direct client service; or Bachelor's degree from an accredited college or university and at least two years of full-time work experience supervising others; or Be the director of an organization providing peer support services; and Have completed a state approved peer support specialist supervision training.
+Verification of Proneeded): ovider Qualifications (For each p provider type listed above.
+Copy rows as Provider Type (Specify): Entity Responsible for Verification (Specify): Frequency of Verification (Specify):

-enrolled vider of Peer port Provider will complete an attestation as partof the provider agreement process upon enrollment and at revalidation.
-Providers are required to revalidate their enrollments at least once every five (5) years.
-Service Delivery Method.
-(Check each that applies): Participant-directed X Pr rovider managed
+North Dakota enrolled agen provider of Po Support Provider will complete an attestation as part of the provider agreement process upon enrollment and at revalidation.
+Providers are required to revalidate their enrollments at least once every five (5) years Service Deli ivery Method.
+(Check each that applies): Par ticipant-directed X Provider managed

-Service Specifications (Specify a service title for the HCBS listed in Attachment 4.19-B that the state plans to cover):
+Service Specifications (Specify a service title for the HCBS listed in Attachment 4.19-B that the state plans to cover): Servi Title: Family Peer Support